radiodee1/bert-aiml/README.md

 It should go in the `src` folder.

-Using CUDA, the BATCH_SIZE was 32.
+Using CUDA, and 'bert-base-uncased', the BATCH_SIZE was 32.
 This worked fast on a modest gpu.
 Without the gpu the BATCH_SIZE can be higher.
 This ends up being slower.